matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-zksync2js.md

 ::: tip

-- If `wallet?: zk.Wallet` is not provided and if newtork ise set to local, the default wallet will be the first account in the list of rich accounts.
+- If `wallet?: zk.Wallet` is not provided and if the network is set to local, the default wallet will be the first account in the list of rich accounts.
 If an `accounts` object is set in the hardhat config for the used network, the default wallet will be taken from that object.
 - If `deploymentType?: DeploymentType` is not provided default value will be `create`
   :::